jupyter/jupyter_events/docs/user_guide/event-schemas.md

 The registry's validators will be used to check incoming events to ensure all outgoing, emitted events are registered and follow the expected form.

 Lastly, if an incoming event is not found in the registry, it does not get emitted.
-This ensures that we only collect data that we explicity register with the logger.
+This ensures that we only collect data that we explicitly register with the logger.